KaracaGurbuz/HackerRank-Challenges-With-Solutions/README.md

 # About
-Solutions to HackerRank's 10 Days of Javascript and 30 Days of Javascript challenges.
+Solutions to HackerRank's 10 Days of Javascript and 30 Days of Javascript challenges..